-While you should never cut out activities that make you happy and healthy, there are ways to cut down on the cost.
-Instead of gym fees, run outdoors or find organised sport, while visiting local music gigs is better than splashing out on tickets to international acts.
+While you should never cut out activities that make your happy and healthy, there are ways to cut down on the cost.
+Instead of gym fees, run outdoors or find organised sport, while visiting local music gigs is better that splashing out on tickets to international acts.

 Other living expenses:

 - Clothing – £42

 - Coffee and tea – £7

 - Other expenses – £20